 The film was produced by Nick Moorcroft, Meg Leonard and James Spring, who produced the hit film Finding Your Feet through their production companies Powder Keg Pictures and Fred Films.

 In 2010, the Fisherman's Friends performed live on the 'This Morning' programme.
 The film's writers and producers, Meg Leonard and Nick Moorcroft saw them perform, and contacted the group's manager and optioned their life rights with fellow producer, James Spring.

-Filming commenced on 30 April 2018 on location in Port Isaac, Cornwall and then in London for five weeks.
+Filming commenced on location in Port Isaac, Cornwall, and then in London for five weeks.
 All members of the band have cameos in the film and worked as consultants on the film.

-The film was released on 15 March 2019 in the United Kingdom and debuted at No 2 in the UK Box office chart.
-The film has gone on the be one of the highest-grossing British films immediately following its release.
+After its release in the UK, the film debuted at No 2 in the UK Box office chart, and has gone on to be one of the highest-grossing British films immediately following its release.

 • Daniel Mays as Danny